 - 4. Click Finish. - 5.
 Click Yes to start recording the keyword-driven test. - 6.
-If you have set an application configuration for the current project and you are testing a Web application, the Select Browser dialog box opens.
-Select the browser on which you want to record the keyword. - 7.
+If you have set an application configuration for the current project and you are testing a web application, the Select Browser dialog box opens: - a) Select the browser. - b) Optional: If you want to test a web application on a desktop browser with a predefined browser size, select the browser size from the Browser size list. - For example, to test a web application on Apple Safari and in a browser window which is as big as the screen of the Apple iPhone 7, select Apple iPhone 7 from the list. - c) Optional: Select an Orientation for the browser window. - d) Optional: Click Edit Browser Sizes to specify a new browser size and to select which browser sizes should be shown in the Browser size list. - 7.
 Depending on the dialog that is open, perform one of the following: - In the Select Application dialog box, click OK. - In the Select Browser dialog box, click Record. - 8.
 In the application under test, perform the actions that you want to include in the first keyword.

-For information about the actions available during recording, refer to the documentation of the Silk Test client. - 9.
-To specify a name for the keyword, hover the mouse cursor over the keyword name in the Recording window and click Edit.
+For information about the actions available during recording, refer to the documentation of the Silk Test

+9. To specify a name for the keyword, hover the mouse cursor over the keyword name in the Recording window and click Edit.